Dugong Mascot Design Open Call (NOW CLOSED)

 Description submissions should be in .DOC or .DOCX format.

-All files should be compressed into a .ZIP format and uploaded via this link.
+All files should be compressed into a .ZIP format.

 The jury will be appointed by the NMoQ Director (consisting of museum directors, artists, and children).